mathstudent97/WebAppsInR/README.md

 # WebAppsInR
-Exploring how to make web apps using R.
+Exploring how to build web apps using R.

+git reset --hard HEAD~2